Mathias Jensen: 2022–23 season

-2023–2025
+2023–2026

 Awarded the vice-captaincy and a starter when fit, Jensen made 36 appearances and scored four goals during a lower mid-table 2023–24 season.
 Injury and illness affected Jensen's 2024–25 season and he lost his starting place to Mikkel Damsgaard.
 He ended the season with 27 appearances, predominantly as a substitute.

+Under new head coach Keith Andrews, Jensen began the 2025–26 season in a substitute role.
+He broke into the starting lineup in November 2025 and held onto a starting position for much of the remainder of the season, ending with 42 appearances and five goals.
+The one-year option on Jensen's contract was taken up by the club at the end of the season.

 International career

 Jensen made 30 appearances and scored 3 goals for Denmark between U18 and U21 level.
 He was a part of Denmark's squads at the 2017 and 2019 European U21 Championships and captained the team in the latter tournament.
 Jensen was named in the senior team's preliminary 35-man squad for the 2018 World Cup, but he was not included in the final squad.

 In October 2020, Jensen won a late call-up to the full Denmark squad for a series of three matches, as a replacement for injured Brentford teammate Christian Nørgaard.
 He made his full international debut with a start in a 4–0 friendly win over the Faroe Islands on 7 October and scored his first full international goal on his fifth cap, in a 8–0 2022 World Cup qualifying win over Moldova on 28 March 2021.

 Jensen was named in the Denmark squad for Euro 2020 and he appeared as a substitute in each of the six matches during the Danes' run to the semi-final.
 Jensen was named in Denmark's 2022 World Cup squad and made two appearances prior to the team's group stage exit.
 Jensen was named in Denmark's Euro 2024 squad, but was an unused substitute in each match prior to the team's round-of-16 exit.